 Kellie grew up in Raleigh, NC, where she attended Leesville Road High School and began developing an interest in movement, anatomy, and rehabilitation.
 She graduated from East Carolina University in 2015 with a B.S. in Exercise Science and returned to ECU for her Doctorate in Physical Therapy – graduating in 2019.
-Kellie was awarded a student leadership award by her cohorts and the faculty-given George Hamilton Award for Student excellence.
+Kellie was conferred a student leadership award by her cohort and the faculty-given George Hamilton Award for student excellence.

 Her interests outside of the clinic include reading, recreational running and weight-lifting, and exploring local breweries and eateries.
-She enjoys playing piano and has recently started learning how to play acoustic guitar.
+She enjoys playing piano and acoustic guitar.